 One important difference is the level of difficulty.
 Both activities require an average level of physical condition, but the chimp habituation experience will be more exhausted.
 You will walk through the (dense) forest up and downhill, all day.
 Chimps are active during the day.
 They often change places and move fast through the trees, so you will take many steps to keep up with them and you don’t have much time to take a rest.
 It all depends on the chimps’ behavior of that day.
 If they decide to go ‘border patrolling’ all day, you have to make an effort to keep up with them.

-The walk to get to the chimps during the trekking can vary from 5 minutes to a few hours.
+How long does it take to find the chimpanzees in Kibale?
+The walk or hike to get to the chimps can vary from 5 minutes to a few hours.
 This depends on the starting point and their movements.
 They generally move where food is and they are very mobile.
-Therefore, it's hard to predict how far they may be from the starting point.
+Therefore, it’s hard to predict how far they may be from the starting point.
 Organizations do try to divide the participants on their age and fitness level.
 To make it a bit easier, there are also walking sticks (for free) available and porters (at a fee).

-A chimpanzee habituation experience will last a whole day, starting around 6.30 in the morning and end in the late afternoon.
+The chimpanzee habituation experience will last a whole day, starting around 6.30 in the morning and ending in the late afternoon.
 Once you find the group of chimpanzees, you will follow them or their trails through the forest.

 The chimp families that will be visited during the habituation activity are still completing the process of habituation, which means they are less used to people and are only partially habituated.
 These chimps can be less curious and timider.
 In behavior, this means they can run away faster, hide in the thicker forest, or stay up in the trees.

 Which of the two chimpanzee activities has the highest chance of watching the apes up close?